PaulleDemon/awesome-landing-pages/readme.md

 **[Continuously developed]** Feel free to star this repository.
 More templates will be uploaded from time to time.

 ## Features
-* Responsive
+* Responsive.
+* Technical SEO optimized (uses correct tags, like h1, h2, section etc)
 * Tailwind built in, for rapid development (uses tw- to separate tailwind classes)
 * Quick customization, change only texts.
 * Frontend framework independent: Comes with basic html, css just enough for your perfect landing page, you are free to modify and use any frontend framework (React, Vue) if required.

 ## Whom is this suitable for?
 * Developers who have tight deadlines.
-* Freelancers looking to show a prototype
+* Freelancers looking to show a prototype or use a template to build faster.
 * SaaS Developers who don't want to spend too much time focusing on landing page, but instead want to ship more.
+* App developer who wants to have a web landing page. (helps with your SEO game)
-* People who are learning HTML, css and JS
+* People who are learning HTML, css and JS.
-* People looking for inspiration and ideas
+* People looking for inspiration and ideas.

 ## Why use website templates?
 Honestly at the end of the day most client/customer don't care if you